Positive oriented Thompson links: Preliminaries and notation

-The Brown-Thompson group $F_3$ consists of pairs of rooted planar ternary trees with the same number of leaves, \cite{Brown}.
-The positive elements of $F_3$ are those whose bottom tree is of the form
+The elements $y_0, y_1, y_{2}$ generate $F_3$.
+See Figure \ref{generatorsF3} for a description of these elements in terms of ternary diagram trees.
+The positive elements of $F_3$ are those whose bottom tree can be chosen of the form